Mary Daly papers

 Immediate Source of Acquisition

 In 2019, a team of processors began to reorganize the collection.
 The team was made up of Madison White, Scott Biddle, Sylvia Hickman, and two student workers, Sky Karp and Isabel Montesanto.
 First we removed all student grades and assessments.
 We put all unfoldered materials into folders and rewrote illegible labels.
 Folder titles were kept as much as possible, but when titles were inaccurate or missing titles were created.

 While refoldering and weeding the collection, we noticed groupings of 5-20 folders on correspondence, writings, Boston College materials, and personal records, which implied that these had once been series within the collection.
-For example, we found sections of correspondence in alphaqbetical order (e.g. correspondnce G-K), which implied that there had once been a file of correspondence A-Z. We therefore decided to seperate the collection into these four series, keeping each series in roughly the order that it arrived to us (i.e. materials that came to the archives in 2009 are before materials from 2010).
+For example, we found sections of correspondence in alphabetical order (e.g. correspondence G-K), which implied that there had once been a file of correspondence A-Z. We therefore decided to separate the collection into these four series, keeping each series in roughly the order that it arrived to us (i.e. materials that came to the archives in 2009 are before materials from 2010).
 We assumed that there had been some logic to the groupings, even when it was not clear to us, and therefore we tried to keep groupings of material together.
 Because of this, there are a number of "miscellaneous" or "general" folders throughout the collection, which contain materials that were located together in a box with no obvious link.
-Once we seperated materials into series, we did not arrange materials any further.
+Once we separated materials into series, we did not arrange materials any further.

 The contents of 10 floppy disks in this collection has been copied to networked storage for preservation and access; 3 disks could not be copied in-house and have been flagged for future preservation work; 3 disks were blank and were discarded.

 - Catholic women